 Since you cannot undo an import, you must backup your company file before proceeding.

-- Before importing transactions, you need to set up Accounts, Items, Names and Sales Tax Items and Names.
-You can do this on one of two ways.
+Before importing transactions, you need to set up Accounts, Items, Names and Sales Tax Items and Names.
+You can do this EITHER by:

 - Entering the data directly into QuickBooks

-- You can add code to your IIF file to import this data for you.;
+- Adding the code to your IIF file to import this data for you.

-- If you do not set up this data, the import of transactions will set up some of the data, but it might be wrong or unusable like the situations bellow:
+If you do not set up this data, the import of transactions will set up some of the data and it might be wrong or unusable.
+You may end up with the following situations:

-- The A/R account is set up as a type bank account and you cannot change it to a Type A/R account.
+- The A/R account is set up as a Bank account type and you cannot change it to an A/R account.

-- The customer name is set up as an other name and cannot be used on an Invoice.
+- The Customer name is set up as an Other name and you cannot use it on an Invoice.

-- Sales items and Sales Tax items are set up as Type Service items and they cannot be changed to any other type.
+- Sales items and Sales Tax items are set up as Service items and they cannot be changed to any other Item types.